malagant/friendly_id_mongoid/README.md

 ## Compatibility

-The FriendlyId DataMapper Adapter keeps in lock-step with major and minor versions of the FriendlyId gem, i.e.
+The FriendlyId Mongoid Adapter keeps in lock-step with major and minor versions of the FriendlyId gem, i.e.
 `friendly_id_datamapper 3.1.x` is compatible with `friendly_id 3.1.x series`.
 Patch and build versions are not kept in lock-step.